Redwood National and State Parks

 (ix)

-The site preserves the largest remaining contiguous ancient coast redwood forest in the world in their original forest and streamside settings (World Heritage Committee, 2019).
+The site preserves one of the largest remaining contiguous ancient coast redwood forest in the world in their original forest and streamside settings (World Heritage Committee, 2019).

 Diversity of flora and fauna